haje01/wzdat/docs/guide/install.rst

 Run Docker
 ----------

-After you done with the solution & project, clone ``wzdat-sys`` and build local docker image.
+After you are done with the solution & project, clone ``wzdat-sys`` and build local docker image.

 .. sourcecode:: console